Azure/osdu-developer/README.md

 ## Infrastructure

-The architecture diagram below provides a visual representation of the OSDU solution's infrastructure when deployed.
+The architecture diagram below provides a visual representation of the infrastructure when deployed.
 It's designed to help you understand the various components and how they interact within the Azure environment.

 ![[0]][0]